seanmerron/Retirement-Roadmap/README.md

 - I don't let my material stash get over $1,000 and deposit extra money into savings.

 ### Step 4: One Month of Expenses + $1,000 Buffer

+It's important to not live paycheck to paycheck and the first way to do that is to have enough in your checking account for 1 month of expenses + a $1,000 buffer for unexpected/emergency expenses.

+You have a budget now so you know exactly how much you spend monthly.
+Use the leftover in your Misc expenses budget at the end of the month to start saving this amount up.
+You'll have the peace of mind knowing each month you have enough for all of your bills and this months income is preparing for the next month so you don't have to countdown until payday anymore.

+This peace of mind is important before tackling debt.
+If you need more peace of mind due to variable income or job insecutiy then you may choose to increase the # of months of expenses saved before moving onto the next step.

 ### Step 5: Eliminate Debt